Kent-Lee/natural-language-processing/README.md

-# Wikidata, Movies and Success
+# Natural Language Processing on Movies

-This is the final project for CMPT 353 Data Science, which is about natural language processing.
+This is the final project for CMPT 353 Data Science course.
 The objective is to determine the success of a movie in terms of popularity by its plot summary.
 The workflow of the data analysis consists of two main parts: predict movie genres from movie descriptions and analyze the trends of movie genres over time.
 This allows one to classify the genres of a movie and correlate them to the current trend to see if the identified genres are popular.

 ## Libraries